$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Methods

 \subsection{Molecule Representations and Notations}

-Table~\ref{tbl:notation} presents the key notations used in this manuscript.
-A synthetic reaction involves a set of reactants $\{\molr\}$ and a product molecule \molp that is synthesized from the reactants\footnote{We do not consider reagents or catalysts in this study.}.
-Each reactant \molr has a corresponding synthon \mols, representing the substructures of \molr that appear in \molp.
+Supplementary Table 3 in Supplementary Note 6 presents the key notations used in this manuscript.
+A synthetic reaction involves a set of reactants $\{\molr\}$ and a product molecule \molp that is synthesized from the reactants. {Please note that we do not consider reagents or catalysts in this study.} Each reactant \molr has a corresponding synthon \mols, representing the substructures of \molr that appear in \molp.
 We represent the product molecule $\molp$ using a molecular graph $\graphmp$, denoted as $\graphmp=(\atoms, \bonds)$, where $\atoms$ is the set of atoms $\{\atom_i\}$ in \molp, and $\bonds$ is the set of corresponding bonds $\{\bond_{ij}\}$, where $\bond_{ij}$ connects atoms $\atom_i$ and $\atom_j$.
 We also represent the set of the reactants $\{\molr\}$ or the set of synthons $\{\mols\}$ of \molp using only one molecular graph $\graphmr$ or $\graphms$, respectively.
 Here, \graphmr and \graphms could be disconnected with each connected component representing one reactant or one synthon.

 For synthon completion, we define a substructure \frag as a bond (i.e., $\frag=\bond_{ij}$) or a ring structure (i.e., $\frag=\{\bond_{ij}|\atom_i,\atom_j\in \text{a single or polycyclic ring}\}$) that is used to complete synthons into reactants.
 We construct a substructure vocabulary $\vocab=\{\frag\}$ by comparing \graphr's and their corresponding \graphs's in the training data, and extracting all the possible substructures from their differences.
 In total, \ours extracted 83 substructures, covering all the reactions in the test data.
-Details about these substructures are available in Figure~\ref{fig:str} in Supplementary Section~\ref{appendix:subst}.
+Details about these substructures are available in Supplementary Figure 3 and Supplementary Figure 4 in Supplementary Note 7.
 Note that different from templates used in \tb methods, the substructures \ours used are only bonds and rings, and multiple bonds and rings can be attached to complete a synthon.
+For simplicity, when no ambiguity arises, we omit the super/sub-scripts and use {\graph} to represent {\graphmm}.